jitendrasuthar1998/camera-app/readme.md

 #### Buttons

-There are two buttons in this application.
+There are three buttons in this application.

 * The first button is for record video.